ganeti/ganeti/doc/design-hroller.rst

 ++++++++++++++

-If an instance was shutdown when the maintenance started it will be ignored.
+If an instance was shutdown when the maintenance started it will be considered for avoiding contemporary reboot of its primary and secondary nodes, but will *not* be considered as a target for the node evacuation.
 This allows avoiding needlessly moving its primary around, since it won't suffer a downtime anyway.

+Note that a node with non-redundant instances will only ever be considered good for rolling-reboot if these are down (or the checking of status is overridden) *and* an explicit option to allow it is set.

 DRBD
 ++++